 The single best way to achieve exceptional French toast at a campsite (or anywhere for that matter) is to use whole loaf bread and slice it yourself.
 Pre-sliced sandwich bread is just too thin, cook through too quickly, and often results in rubbery French toast.

-If you like your French toast to have a rich, custard-like centers, then use a fresh loaf of bread.
-If you prefer firmer centers, then a day or two old loaf of bread will be best.
+If you like your French toast to have a rich, custard-like center, then use a fresh loaf of bread.
+If you prefer firmer centers, then a day or two old loaves of bread will be best.

 Eggs to Milk Ratio